baudev/Nexecur-Unofficial-API/README.md

 SOFTWARE.

 ### Legal
-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Nexecur or any of its affiliates or subsidiaries.
 This is an independent and unofficial API.
 Use at your own risk.